 Johns Hopkins University School of Medicine

-JLS is an author of a reference cited in this monograph and is a consultant for Incyte.
+JLS is an author of a reference cited in this topic and is a consultant for Incyte.

-Professor Jerry Spivak would like to gratefully acknowledge Dr Ashkan Emadi, a previous contributor to this monograph.
+Professor Jerry Spivak would like to gratefully acknowledge Dr Ashkan Emadi, a previous contributor to this topic.
 AE declares that he has no competing interests.

 Professor and Consultant in Haematology

 JTR is an author of a number of references cited in this topic.